techidaily/site-youtube-blog/source/_posts/approved-youtube-thumbnail-design-on-macos-unveiled.md

 ## How to make Youtube Thumbnails on Mac

-You can easily create interesting thumbnails for youtube videos using a thumbnail maker like[FilmoraX](https://tools.techidaily.com/wondershare/filmora/download/) .
+You can easily create interesting thumbnails for youtube videos using a thumbnail maker like [FilmoraX](https://tools.techidaily.com/wondershare/filmora/download/) .
 Here is a step by step guide:

 ### 1. Preview the video and choose the still snapshot